RedisLabs/redislabs-docs/content/rv/api/how-to/enable-your-account-to-use-api.md

 1. Click the button labeled "Generate" next to the label of the property.

 The generated hash is the API access key, needed as a parameter in all API calls.

+The access key can always be retrieved by an account owner.
+It should be regarded as an account level secret, not shared with users not belonging to the account.